Secondary Education–Spanish - Associate of Arts in Teaching Degree (Transfer)

 Secondary Education is defined as grades seven through twelve in the state of Maryland.
 This curriculum prepares students to transfer to a Secondary Education-Spanish program at a four-year college or university in the state of Maryland.
 The Associate of Arts in Teaching (A.A.T.) degree has been articulated with all transfer programs in Secondary Education-Spanish in the state of Maryland.
 Students who receive the A.A.T. degree must have a cumulative G.P.A. of 2.75, pass a required basic skills test,* and complete 45 hours of field experience.** Upon completion of the A.A.T. degree, students are eligible to be admitted as a Secondary Education-Spanish major at their Maryland transfer institution.

-*Students in a Teacher Education transfer pattern must submit qualifying scores as established by the State Superintendent of Schools on pre-professional basic skills tests (e.g., SAT, ACT, PRAXIS/CORE) approved by the State Board of Education to the Social Sciences and Teacher Education division prior to the completion of the 30th credit hour.
+*Students in a Teacher Education transfer pattern must submit scores from a required basic skills test to the Social Sciences Division prior to the completion of the 30th credit hour.
 Scores from the basic skills tests are used for admission to four-year Teacher Education programs and are required for teacher certification in Maryland and most other states.
+Basic skills test options and Maryland passing scores are:

 The Introduction to Special Education course required by Howard Community College is a necessary requirement of the college’s A.A.T. degree but is not sufficient to meet all special education or inclusion course requirements for four-year teacher education programs.
 Students may be required to take additional special education or inclusion courses as part of the requirements for a baccalaureate degree and teacher education certification at four-year institutions.